ebuchman/blog/content/posts/coins-history.md

 amounts of gold were flowing into the northern city states, sufficient for them to start minting gold currency in Europe for the first time in some 500 years.
 To be fair, gold coinage had existed in southern Italy, which was part of Byzantium, for much of this period.
-Alas, we will not much cover the Byzantine or Arab coinage here during this time, despite the major impact its had on the medieval European coinage we have been discussing (for starters, the design of the Merovingian deniers was taken from the Umayyad coinage[^merovingian-arab]).
+Alas, we will not cover Byzantine or Arab coinage, despite the major impact it had on the medieval European coins for starters, the design of the Merovingian deniers was taken from the Umayyads[^merovingian-arab]).

-Within a few months in 1252, both Florence and Genoa started minting a gold coin.[^florin] They would later come to be joined by Venice with its gold ducat in 1284.
+Within a few months in 1252, both Florence and Genoa started minting gold coin of almost identeical weight.[^florin] They would later come to be joined by Venice with its gold ducat in 1284.
 For Florence, its florin was initially worth 1 Florentine lira.
-Thus the Florentine lira had finally materialized as its own coin.
+Thus the Florentine lira, which had only ever been a unit of account, finally materialized as its own coin.
 For Genoa, its lira had not devalued as much as that of Florence, and it's new gold genovino coin was worth 8 Genoese soldi.
 These coins are remarkable for the role they came to play in international trade.

-The massive injection of silver led to a resurgence in trade across Europe that came to be known as the Commercial Revolution, named after the transformation that occurred in means of commerce, epitomized by the rise of the Italians and the ways they conducted business.
-The central pivot of the European commercial revolution were the Fairs of Champagne, which the Italians had been frequenting already in the 12th c, but which rose to new importance as a rendezvous point across all European trade.
+The massive injection of silver led to a resurgence in trade across Europe.
+This "Commercial Revolution" was epitomized by the rise of the Italians and the ways they conducted business.
+The central pivot of this revolution were the Fairs of Champagne, which the Italians had been frequenting already in the 12th c, but which rose to new importance as a rendezvous point across all European trade.
 It was here that new credit instruments, like the